Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Fairness Metrics

 \subsection{BHE: Fairness Metrics Aligned with Bioethics}

-To bridge the gap between technical fairness and ethical accountability, we introduce the \textbf{BHE Metrics} (\emph{Benefit}, \emph{Harm-Avoidance}, \emph{Equity}), derived from known-demographic-wise F1-scores, such as age, sex, sensor, disorder scores like PhQ10, and more, aggregated across $N$ folds.
+To bridge the gap between technical fairness and ethical accountability, we introduce the \textbf{BHE Metrics} (\emph{Benefit}, \emph{Harm-Avoidance}, \emph{Equity}), derived from known-sensitive-group-wise F1-scores, such as age, sex, sensor, disorder scores like PhQ10, and more, aggregated across $K$ folds.
 Moreover, each fold’s test set is person-disjoint from the others, and together they encompass the entire population, ensuring a comprehensive and unbiased evaluation.
-Notably, demographic information is used exclusively during evaluation; during model training, no demographic information is used.
+Notably, sensitive attribute information is used exclusively during evaluation; during model training, no sensitive attribute information is used.

-To meaningfully evaluate whether \textbf{\textsc{Flare}} enhances ethical fairness, it is essential to use datasets that include known demographic or sensitive attribute labels.
+To meaningfully evaluate whether \textbf{\textsc{Flare}} enhances ethical fairness, it is essential to use datasets that include known demographic or heterogeneous attribute labels.
 Such datasets provide the necessary ground truth for quantifying ethical principles and fairness across defined subgroups and verifying whether \textbf{\textsc{Flare}} can indeed promote ethically constrained equitable outcomes.
-However, most human-centered datasets lack this information, making direct fairness evaluation challenging.
-Therefore, demonstrating consistent ethical fairness improvements on datasets with available demographic annotations, leveraged in this paper for evaluation, serves as a proxy validation—establishing confidence that \textbf{\textsc{Flare}} can generalize ethical fairness across broader human-centered applications and domains where demographic data are unavailable or impractical to collect.
+However, most mobile and ubiquitous sensing datasets lack this information, making direct fairness evaluation challenging.
+Therefore, demonstrating consistent ethical fairness improvements on datasets with available sensitive attribute annotations, leveraged in this paper for evaluation, serves as a proxy validation—establishing confidence that \textbf{\textsc{Flare}} can generalize ethical fairness across broader human-centered applications and domains where data with sensitive attribute information are unavailable or impractical to collect.

-BHE metrics compare the fair solutions (\textbf{\textsc{Flare}} and other fair AI approaches) with SoTA benign baseline approaches, and measure the changes in ethical principles, outlined below:
+BHE metrics compare the fair solutions (\textbf{\textsc{Flare}} and other fair AI approaches) with SoTA benign baseline approaches (serves as the reference point), and measure the changes in ethical principles, outlined below: